Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/introduction/first_operation.rst

     |checkbox|:file:`FEATURE`.
 Your resulting layer should look like this:

     .. figure:: img/landuse_dissolved.png
+       :alt: The same landuse map in a single green colour.

 4. Now, to apply the symbology of the undissolved layer, right-click